nishanthjois/Advanced-Lane-Lines/README.md

 #### 6. Yellow and white pixels
 [Code for this section is present in `color_gradient_threshold(img)` function in IPython notebook]

-Previous transformations were all in gray scale due to this we loose valuable information about colors.
+Previous transformations were all in gray scale due to this we lose valuable information about colors.
 It's important that we reliably detect different colors of lane lines under varying degrees of daylight and shadow.
-Lane lines are typically in yellow and white colors so lets combine various color thresholds to make the most robust identification of the lines.
+Lane lines are typically in yellow and white colors so let's combine various color thresholds to make the most robust identification of the lines.

    `yellow_lane= cv2.inRange(img, (200,200,0), (255,255,150))
     white_lane= cv2.inRange(img, (200, 200, 200), (255, 255, 255))